Anyantd/BioReadNet-Corpus/README.md

 BioReadNet: A Transformer-Driven Hybrid Model for Target Audience-Aware Biomedical Text Readability Assessment 📄 Associated Paper

 This repository contains the BioReadNet corpus, a bilingual dataset of  20,008 biomedical texts labeled by target audience  (expert adults vs. non-expert adults vs. children).
-It was built to support audience-aware readability assessment and text simplification of biomedical documents.
+It was built to support audience-aware readability assessment.

 ## 📦 Dataset Description